 View More About The Black Church in Detroit

-American Black Journal continues their yearlong series on The Black Church in Detroit with an up-close look at the role of women in the Black Church.
+We’ll continue our yearlong series on The Black Church in Detroit with a look at how the church ministers beyond the walls of the building.